-Rental expense for 2014, 2013 and 2012 are shown in Notes 19 and 20.
+Rental expenses are shown in Notes 19 and 20.

-Determination of Impairment of AFS Investment
+• Determination of Impairment of AFS Investment

 The Group follows the guidance of PAS 39 in determining when an investment is other-than-temporarily impaired.
 This determination requires significant judgment.
 In making this judgment, the Group evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost and the financial health of the near-term business outlook for the investee, including factors such as industry and sector performance, changes in technology and operational and financing cash flows.